thangta2000/youtube-skip-ads/README.md

-# Quick LGTM for lazy people
+# ⚡️ Ez LGTM
+If you tired of writing LGTM after review every PR, this extension is for you.

 ## Getting Started
 1. Clone the repository